nutc-imac-team/FCSideBar/README.md

 > **controller.view have been setted FCAnimationBaseView.**
 >
 > **Please use [controller.view addSubView:your customized view] if you want to set your customized view**
+>
+> **Please make sure your "View controller-based status bar appearance" have setted "NO" in Info.plist if your StatusBar does not animate to hidden.**

 ##注意
 > **欲加入controller需繼承於FCBaseController。**